-where the possible non-logarithmic tail for $k_t>\mu$ are beyond NLO accuracy.
-These distributions correspond to the density of partons in the proton with longitudinal momentum fraction $x$, integrated over the parton transverse momentum up to $k_t=\mu$.
+where the possible non-logarithmic tail when $k_t>\mu$ are beyond NLO accuracy.
+These distributions correspond to the density of partons in the proton with longitudinal momentum fraction $x$ with the parton transverse momentum integrated up to $k_t=\mu$.

 From Eqs.
 (2) and (3), we have

 or